frealis/Book-Reviews-with-Goodreads/README.md

-# Project 1

-Web Programming with Python and JavaScript
+# Web Programming with Python and JavaScript - Project 1

 - Using Powershell you can set environment variables manually from the command line: